phramz/commons/README.md

 $propertyUtils->getProperty('contact.email', $example); // will return 'info@phramz.com'
 ```

 Do you need to deal with array?
-No Problem:
+No problem, at all:
 ``` php
 <?php
 // if our User-object were an array it would look like this